Snitkin-Lab-Umich/prewas_manuscript_analysis/README.md

 * `local`
 * `key`

 `data/hpc` contains data we generated using our high performance computing cluster (hpc).
 There are scripts available so that you could adapt them for your computer system, but they are slow and/or computationally intensive analyses.
+This directory contains some zipped files (.gz) that need to be unzipped for scripts in `lib/local` to run without error.

 `data/local` contains the data the can be generated quickly on a desktop computer in R using the scripts in `lib/local` starting from data in `data/hpc` and `data/key`